luciotorelli/nature-one/README.md

    * Rohit Code Institutor Mentor - I am very grateful for the guidance provided by Rohit and for pointing all the improvement opportunities of my project.
    * [@tvianna](https://github.com/tvianna) - My sister that provided feedback on the project and for sharing all extensions she uses on VScode.
+   * [@Neil Deignan](https://www.linkedin.com/in/neil-deignan-6b7270b2/) - My partner for spotting some last minute grammar issues on the website.
    * [@GaryS007](https://github.com/GaryS007) - My fellow student/colleague that provided feedback on the project and helped our study group keep going.
    * My study group for sharing the struggles/challenges and keeping each other progressing! ([@alexiiasantos](https://github.com/alexiiasantos), Bohdan, [@GaryS007](https://github.com/GaryS007), Ian, [@James-Fitz](https://github.com/James-Fitz), [@zemaciel](https://github.com/zemaciel), Thomas and Yanina)
    * [@WebDevSimplified](https://github.com/WebDevSimplified) for [this awesome tutorial on Flexbox](https://www.youtube.com/watch?v=fYq5PXgSsbE) that I came back to multiple times during the project.